robert-olofsson/parjac/README.txt

    the predicted states.
 Inspiration from the marpa project.
 *) Tests are done with testng.
 *) Uses asm for bytecode handling.

+Building:
+"gradle build"

+Running:
+"gradle run -Pargs='-i /some/source/dir -d /some/output/dir'"

+Gradle is icky when it comes to handling command line arguments.

+Alternative building and running:
+"./compile.sh" and "./run.sh -i /some/source/dir -d /some/output/dir",
+but note that this requires that the dependencies are found in the libs folder.